minqi/hnatt/docs/README.md

 ```

 ### Train your model
-First, load `n` reviews from yelp for training, with 90/10 training/test split
+First, load `n` reviews from yelp for training, with 90/10 training/test split:
 ```python
 import util.yelp as yelp
 (train_x, train_y), (test_x, test_y) = yelp.load_data(path=YELP_DATA_PATH, size=1e5, train_ratio=0.9)
 ```
-Train your HNATT
+You can also choose to polarize the Yelp ratings into binary labels, corresponding to negative and positive by passing in an optional argument, `binary=true`.

+Now you're ready to train your model.
 ```python
 from hnatt import HNATT
 h = HNATT()